create3000/x_ite/docs/_posts/components/Shape/AcousticProperties.md

 AcousticProperties ...

-The AcousticProperties node belongs to the **Shape** component and its default container field is *AcousticProperties.* It is available since X3D version 4.0 or later.
+The AcousticProperties node belongs to the **Shape** component and its default container field is *acousticProperties.* It is available since X3D version 4.0 or later.

 ## Hierarchy